ccingram94/amazonclone/README.md

 This project is a clone of the Amazon website based on Next.js (React) and Firebase.
 This project based on the wonderful tutorial by Clever Programmer @ YouTube (https://www.youtube.com/watch?v=RDV3Z1KCBvo) with CSS/routing/adaptation to the Next.js framework by me.
+Special features include fully functional payment processing and React state/props.

 ## Updates ✨